Archinia/archinia-com/site/posts/2015-06-15-why-you-should-not-retrofit-your-home.md

 draft: false
 slug: why-you-should-not-retrofit-your-home
 tags:
-  - Earthships
+  - earthships
-  - Great Design
+  - great design
-  - Sustainability
+  - sustainability
 ---

 Recently, I got an email asking me what could be done to an existing home to make it “earthship-like”.
 The text of the email I received was this: